panda-re/panda/panda/docs/syscalls2.md

 Adding Support for a New Operating System
 ----

+Adding support for a new OS requires two steps: generating/creating a prototypes file and then updating syscalls2 to support it.

+To generate a prototypes file, you can use grep, expert knowledge, or the `prototype_parser.py` script.
+If you chose to use the script for a new linux architecture, you'll need to clone a linux kernel and add new entries for the architecture describing which files should be searched to find the syscalls.

-Adding support for a new operating system is relatively simple, provided you have a prototypes file in the correct format.
+Once you have the prototypes file, adding support for a new operating system is relatively simple.
 For example, suppose you want to add `newos`, which is an operating system for x86.
 The prototypes file would be named `newos_x86_prototypes.txt`.
 Then:

 1. Add `newos` to the `KNOWN_OS` variable in syscall_parser.py
 2. Edit `recreate_all_os_arch.sh` and add `newos x86` to the end of the command line.